shopsys/shopsys/docs/storefront/gtm/objects.md

 ## GtmUserInfoType

-Object representing information about a user.
+The Object represents information about a user.

 ```ts
 export type GtmUserInfoType = {